LazaUK/IndustrySolutions-WindFarm/README.md

 ![screenshot_5.1](images/Screenshot5_1.png)

 ## Step 6 - Generate real-time telemetry with a Seeed Studio's LoRaWAN Dev Kit
-1. If you are using Seed Studio's LoRaWAN Dev Kit, you can follow this [guide from the Seeed Wiki](https://wiki.seeedstudio.com/Connecting-to-Helium/#upload-code-send-data-to-helium) to register your kit with the Helium platform.
-If successful, you should get it listed under Devices section:
+1. If you are using Seed Studio's LoRaWAN Dev Kit, you can follow this [Device Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Connecting-to-Helium/#upload-code-send-data-to-helium) to register your kit with the Helium platform.
+If successful, you should get it listed under the Devices section:
 ![screenshot_6.1](images/Screenshot6_1.png)
+2. Next follow this [IoT Hub Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Integrate-into-Azure-IoT-Hub/#integration-to-helium) to register your Azure IoT Hub.
+You will re-use here Shared Access Policy key from Step 2.3;

 ## Appendix A: High-level system design
 ## Appendix B: Working model - YouTube video